 At The Loch Lomond SEA LIFE Aquarium we have 3 Asian Short Clawed Otters.

-These animals are effectively hunters on land and perfectly adapted to life in the water, the Otter has been adapting to its environment for nearly 2 million years.
-Unless we look after them and their habitats we could lose some of the Otter Species.
+Otters have been adapting to their environment for over 2 million years, making them effective hunters on land and perfectly suited to life in the water.
+However, unless we look after them and their habitats we could lose some Otter Species.

-By far the most common Otter is the Eurasian Otter - so named because they are found from the West coast of Ireland to Japan - though it, like all other Otter species, is under constant threat from:
+By far the most common Otter is the Eurasian Otter, so named because they were once commonly found from the West coast of Ireland to Japan.
+However the Eurasian Otter, like all other Otter species, is under constant threat and is now extinct in Belgium and Switzerland, with population numbers outside Europe currently unknown.

 - Loss of habitat through urban development